German special forces: Fleet Protection Forces

 From 1997 until spring 2014, both naval special forces (commando frogmen) and naval specialized forces (mine clearance divers and boarding trained naval infantrymen) were organized into the Naval Specialized Deployment Forces, a battalion-sized unit with four companies.
 The idea was to combine all specialized skills into one single formation.
 In the beginning, it was planned to create a force protection company beside the Boarding Company to support the operations of the commando frogmen.

 Through the reorientation of the Bundeswehr, the commando frogmen got their battalion while naval infantry (including HUMINT experts) and mine clearance divers were summarized into the Naval Force Protection Battalion (Seebataillon) in Eckernförde.
 The formation is often described as the "multi-tool of the German Navy".
 So, the battalion can support special forces operations.

 Counter-Terrorism

-GSG 9 der Bundespolizei (GSG 9 of the Federal Police), formerly Grenzschutzgruppe 9 or GSG 9 (Border Guard Group 9) of the Federal Border Guard (Bundesgrenzschutz) from 1972 to 2005, has continued to be the specialized police tactical unit of the German Federal Police for counter-terrorism since 2005.
+GSG 9 der Bundespolizei (GSG 9 of the Federal Police), formerly Grenzschutzgruppe 9 or GSG 9 (Border Protection Group 9) of the Federal Border Protection (Bundesgrenzschutz) from 1972 to 2005, has continued to be the specialized police tactical unit of the German Federal Police for counter-terrorism since 2005.
 Established as a counter-terrorism unit by the Bundesgrenzschutz in 1972 following the Munich Massacre, the GSG 9 served as a model for the formation and alignment of the Kommando Spezialkräfte (KSK) in 1996.

 Their counterpart at the state police level (Landespolizei) is the Spezialeinsatzkommandos (SEK).